Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter: ALDM induced cosmic birefringence

 Given the ALDM field within the Milky Way, one can calculate the induced PA residual $\Delta\PA^a$ for the linearly polarized pulsar light.
 As the CB effect is topological~\cite{Harari:1992ea}, $\Delta\PA^a$ depends on the $a(\mathbf{x},t)$ values solely at two endpoints of the light path.
 For a pulse emitted at $(\mathbf{x}_p, t_p)$ from the pulsar and received at $(\mathbf{x}_e, t_e)$ on the Earth, we have

 where the two terms are dubbed ``pulsar'' and ``Earth'' terms.
+The $\Delta\PA^a$ magnitude can be characterized by a parameter $S_a \equiv g_{a\gamma\gamma}\sqrt{\rho_0}/m_a$ then.
+For $m_a\sim 10^{-22}\,$eV and $\rho_0\sim 0.1\,\textrm{GeV}/\textrm{cm}^3$, this implies that a signal of $\Delta\PA^a \sim 0.1\,$deg needs the Chern-Simons coupling to be $g_{a\gamma\gamma}\sim 10^{-13}\,\textrm{GeV}^{-1}$.
 Note, while the SGWB-induced timing residual in the PTA is also determined by so-called ``pulsar'' and ``Earth'' terms, unlike the CB effect, it arises from a cancellation between contraction and expansion of the light path as the GWs pass by.
-Moreover, the CB is distinguished from the Faraday rotation in interstellar medium (ISM) and Earth's ionosphere as the latter effect is frequency-dependent and relies on the length of light path aligned with the direction of magnetic field.
+Moreover, the CB is distinguished from the Faraday rotation in interstellar medium (ISM) and Earth's ionosphere as the latter effect is frequency dependent and relies on the length of light path aligned with the direction of magnetic field.